Phenylacetic acid

-Phenylacetic acid (conjugate base phenylacetate), also known by various synonyms, is an organic compound containing a phenyl functional group and a carboxylic acid functional group.
+Phenylacetic acid (conjugate base phenylacetate) is an organic compound containing a phenyl functional group and a carboxylic acid functional group.
 It is a white solid with a strong honey-like odor.
 Endogenously, it is a catabolite of phenylalanine.
 As a commercial chemical, because it can be used in the illicit production of phenylacetone (used in the manufacture of substituted amphetamines), it is subject to controls in countries including the United States and China.

 Occurrence

 Phenylacetic acid has been found to be an active auxin (a type of plant hormone), found predominantly in fruits.
 However, its effect is much weaker than the effect of the basic auxin molecule indole-3-acetic acid.
 In addition the molecule is naturally produced by the metapleural gland of most ant species and used as an antimicrobial.
 It is also the oxidation product of phenethylamine in humans following metabolism by monoamine oxidase and subsequent metabolism of the intermediate product, phenylacetaldehyde, by the aldehyde dehydrogenase enzyme; these enzymes are also found in many other organisms.
+It is one of the main compounds responsible for the flavor of honey.
+It is also responsible for the musty odor of untreated phenylketonuria.